-HuskyTHON is an ever-expanding philanthropy that has grown and thrived at the University of Connecticut since the very first “Midnight Marathon” held in 2000.
+HuskyTHON is an ever-expanding philanthropy that has grown and thrived at the University of Connecticut since the very first “Midnight Marathon” held in 1999.
 Morale, we believe, is an integral and inexplicably important part of the foundation that makes HuskyTHON a continuing success.
 The Morale Team is made up of a small group of individuals who are considered leaders not only on the night of the event, but throughout the entire academic year leading up to it.

 The position of Morale Captain has become increasingly sought after and competitive, and we love that so many amazing students want the chance to be involved.
 We are looking for some of the most inspirational, enthusiastic, HuskyTHON-obsessed students on campus to be part of our team.
-This year, one of our main focuses is on cohesiveness and leadership as a team.
-Our main focus is always on the kids, though.

 If you are interested in learning more, please contact our Co-Directors of Morale.

-Congratulations to our 2018 Morale Captains!
+Congratulations to our 2024 Morale Captains!

 *Morale Internal Fundraising Committee (MIFC)